Partial monoid actions on objects in categories with pullbacks and their globalizations: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Eliezer Batista, Ganna Kudryavtseva, Paolo Saracco and Joost Vercruysse for fruitful discussions and useful comments and to Mikhailo Dokuchaev for the references~\cite{Green-Marcos94,Palais}.
+We also thank the referee for the very careful reading and valuable suggestions that resulted in a significant improvement of the original manuscript.
 The first author was partially supported by CMUP, member of LASI, which is financed by national funds through FCT --- Fundação para a Ciência e a Tecnologia, I.P., under the project with reference UIDB/00144/2020.
 The second author was supported by FAPESC.